 Table of contents

-Using Public Transport in Prague: A Handy Guide on Prague Public Transport Tickets
+Using Public Transport in Prague: A Handy Guide on Public Transport Tickets in Prague

 When in Prague, your go-to modes of transportation will be any of the following: the Prague Metro, buses, or Prague tram lines.
 They’re all efficient and reliable for getting you to your next destination, whether it’s within the city or on the outskirts.